ymotongpoo/ymotongpoo_bot/README.rst

  ymotongpoo_bot
 ================

-This is a repository for source code of Linger bot "ymotongpoo_bot".
+This is a repository for source code of Lingr bot "ymotongpoo_bot".